How do you make a pizza from scratch?

 To make one pizza, flour one sheet of parchment cooking paper that is large enough for a 30cm/12 inch pizza.
 Put one dough ball on it.
 Press the centre of the ball with the knuckles or fist or palm of one hand and elongate and stretch out the dough by hand with knuckles pressing outwards to make it thin.
 You can also pick it up and stretch it out (see video at 3:24) until you get a thin round-ish dough.
 It won’t be perfectly round, but with practice, it gets easier.
 Pinch close to the edges to form an end crust.
 Always keep the parchment paper under the pizza dough.

-- 3 tablespoons of pure tomato purée (nothing else added)
+- 3 to 4 tablespoons of pure tomato purée (nothing else added)

 - 1 teaspoon tomato paste